awslabs/aws-sdk-kotlin/docs/design/tenets.md

 # AWS SDK for Kotlin Design Tenets

-These are the tenets that drive the development of the AWS Kotlin SDK in priority order.
+These are the tenets that drive the development of the AWS SDK for Kotlin in order of priority.

-1. **Customer simplicity (aka Don’t Make Me Think)** - The AWS ecosystem is split into 1000s of teams - but that doesn’t mean that customers should have to care.
-In the case of the Kotlin SDK customers shouldn’t need to decide between a “mobile” version and a “server” version of the SDK: there should be a single low-level AWS Kotlin SDK, that is consistent in style and capabilities to any other supported AWS SDK.
+1. **Customer simplicity (aka Don’t Make Me Think)** - Kotlin SDK customers shouldn’t need to decide between different variants of the SDK.
+Rather, there is a single AWS Kotlin SDK providing support for all customer use cases with functionality on par with other AWS SDKs.
+The SDK itself should provide access to AWS services with obvious, flexible, and convienent APIs.
 2. **Mobile is a full citizen** - The world is mobile and customers expect mobile use-cases to be represented with equal weight to their server-based counterparts.
 3. **Kotlin idiomatic** - A Kotlin SDK should be geared towards developers working in Kotlin.
-While it’s true Kotlin has very good Java inter-op, as well as bindings to JS, Native and objc/SWIFT - the primary target customer will be pure-Kotlin applications.
-This means that Kotlin-only concepts like coroutines and rich DSLs can and should be part of the primary API; with wrappers for other runtimes as appropriate.
+While Kotlin has bindings and interoperability with other languages, the primary use case will be Kotlin applications.
 4. **Multi-platform** - One of the key benefits of Kotlin is that it enables the ability to “write-once, run in many places”.
-The AWS SDK for Kotlin should support customers use-cases across the set of stable Kotlin target platforms.
+The AWS SDK for Kotlin should support customers use cases across the set of stable Kotlin target platforms.